Incorporating in Delaware

 Do I Need a Delaware Address to Incorporate in Delaware?

-You do not need to visit or live in the state of Delaware to incorporate a business in the Delaware.
+You do not need to visit or live in the state of Delaware to incorporate a business in Delaware.
 However, you do need to hire a Delaware Registered Agent, as this location will serve as the official address for receiving legal and official documents on behalf of the company.
 Using a registered agent service allows you to comply with the requirement of having a Delaware address to incorporate a business in Delaware, without having to maintain a physical office in the state.

 When Should I Incorporate My Business?